By Jeff Winters on Apr 12, 2017 5:00:45 PM

 Can this product or service help their company?
 Can it help their ascension within the company?
 Both of those factors are all about time, money, and efficiency.
 Risk is all about how the failure of the product or service (for whatever reason) negatively impacts their company or their role at that company.

-If this only scratched the surface of your interest, you might like "Lessons from Sales Consultants: 4 Creative Ways to Motivate Your Sales Team"
+If this only scratched the surface of your interest in sales approaches, you might like "Lessons from Sales Consultants: 4 Creative Ways to Motivate Your Sales Team"